 Wellington’s decisive defeat of Joseph Bonaparte’s French army on 21st June 1813 in North-Eastern Spain in the Peninsular War

 The previous battle of the Peninsular War is the Battle of San Millan and Osma

-The next battle in the British Battles sequence is the Battle of Cape St Vincent
+The next battle in the British Battles sequence is the Storming of San Sebastian

 War: Peninsular War

 Date of the Battle of Vitoria: 21st June 1813

 Place of the Battle of Vitoria: in North-Eastern Spain, to the South of Bilbao and near the French border.